OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/sharepoint-connector-licenses.md

      version ensures that W3C software licensing terms are no more restrictive than GPL and consequently W3C software may be distributed in GPL packages.
 See the older formulation for the policy prior to this date.
-Please see our Copyright FAQ for common questions about using materials from our site, including specific terms and conditions for packages like libwww, Amaya, and Jigsaw.
+See our Copyright FAQ for common questions about using materials from our site, including specific terms and conditions for packages like libwww, Amaya, and Jigsaw.
      Other questions about this notice can be directed to site-policy@